 In 2012-2013, I wore many hats at Rhoades!
 My titles included the 8th grade homeroom teacher, the Kindergarten through 2nd grade science teacher, as well as an on-site sub filling in for various faculty members as needed.

 In 2014, I landed back in first grade as the homeroom teacher until Mrs. Schweighart announced her retirement in third grade.
-I am thrilled to take on this new grade level this year.

 My personal interests include spending quality time with friends and family, traveling, music, exploring nature, greyhound adoption, beach clean-up, college football and sports.